avelino/awesome-go/README.md

 * [Golf](https://github.com/dinever/golf) - Golf is a fast, simple and lightweight micro-web framework for Go.
 It comes with powerful features and has no dependencies other than the Go Standard Library.
 * [Gondola](https://github.com/rainycape/gondola) - The web framework for writing faster sites, faster.
 * [gongular](https://github.com/mustafaakin/gongular) - Fast Go web framework with input mapping/validation and (DI) Dependency Injection.
+* [hiboot](https://github.com/hidevopsio/hiboot) - hiboot is an open-source, high-performance web framework with MVC, auto configuration, and dependency injection.
 * [Macaron](https://github.com/go-macaron/macaron) - Macaron is a high productive and modular design web framework in Go.
 * [mango](https://github.com/paulbellamy/mango) - Mango is a modular web-application framework for Go, inspired by Rack, and PEP333.
 * [Microservice](https://github.com/claygod/microservice) - The framework for the creation of microservices, written in Golang.